OUR COLLECTION STRATEGIES

 - Reporting to all three major credit bureaus

 - Legal representation

 National Recovery Agency uses all the available technology to achieve the maximum cash return to our clients at the lowest possible cost.
-This includes, but is not limited to, the use of predictive dialers to contact debtors as well as various skip-tracing tools including data available over the internet.

 As soon as accounts are loaded into our system, NRA will review all accounts and scrub each account, through an industry-standard identification vendor, prior to sending an initial demand letter.
 Accounts are immediately “scrubbed” for the following information: